harunijaz/dem-pinn-2d-3d/README.md

 ## Overview

 This repository contains the implementation of a Physics-Informed Neural Network (PINN) combined with the Deep Energy Method (DEM) to solve 3D elasticity problems using voxel data.
-The code is designed to predict displacements and stresses in a 3D voxelized structure, such as a chair, under given force conditions.
-The model leverages the principles of elasticity and energy minimization to ensure that the predictions are physically consistent.
+Unlike traditional methods such as the Finite Element Method (FEM), which rely on mesh-based discretization, this approach uses a neural network to directly predict displacements and stresses in a 3D voxelized structure, such as a chair, under given force conditions.
+By integrating physical laws (elasticity equations) into the neural network training process, the model ensures that the predictions are physically consistent and mesh-free, offering a flexible and efficient alternative to conventional numerical methods.

 ## Key Features